 The leading cause of vision loss among Americans 60 years of age and older is macular degeneration.
 It affects 11 million people in the United States, and that number is expected to double by 2050.
 The disease affects the small central portion of your retina, known as the macula.
 This portion of your eye is responsible for our sharp, central vision.
 It helps us read, recognize faces, drive, and more.
 In macular degeneration, this spot deteriorates and leads to irreversible destruction that could dramatically change your life as you age.
+There are two kinds of macular degeneration, wet and dry.
+To help you, we’ve outlined the differences of dry vs wet macular degeneration.

 Dr. Carmelina Gordon, of Specialty Eye Institute, says the dry form of macular degeneration is the more stable form of the disease while the wet form is the more aggressive one.
 There is a 10% chance of converting to the wet form from the dry stage.
 If you are comparing the differences between dry vs wet macular degeneration, ninety percent of legal blindness from macular degeneration is due to the wet form.
 The dry form is characterized by the presence of yellow deposits in the macula, while the wet form is characterized by leaking abnormal blood vessels growing underneath the macula.

-Risks for Macular Degeneration
+Risks for Dry vs Wet Macular Degeneration

 While age and family history are the most prominent factors, there are other factors that make you more susceptible to macular degeneration.
 They include: